Barkuto/filehost/README.md

 PORT: Port for server to be run on

 OVERRIDE_URL: Base Url that will be used after uploading a file

+DELETE_HOURS: Hours required for a file to be deleted if supplied.

 # Dev
 ## Run